gajos112/Windows-Scheduled-Task-Parser/README.md

 ![alt text](https://github.com/gajos112/Windows-Scheduled-Task-Parser/blob/main/Images/NewTriggerAtLogon.png?raw=true)

-We have several types of triggers, and they are shown very well below.
+We have several types of triggers, and they are shown quite good on the screehsot below.

 ```
    <xs:complexType name="triggersType">